navre6/Snap2DQuake/Starting_with_Snap2DQuake_README.md

 d) an example of a snappy.properties file

-e) snappy folder, which contains all the features to execute Snap2DQuake, including snaphu.exe
+e) snappy folder, which contains all the features to execute Snap2DQuake

 PRODUCTS: